GabrielmAlves/dgm-2026.1/README.md

 - Human evaluation - realism and subtle failures
 - Compositional benchmarks - success rate of correct binding

-## Proposal for evaluating the synthesis results.
-CLIP Score: measuring the semantic alignment between generated images and input prompts

 ## Schedule

 The following schedule is proposed for each stage of the project: